rikifunt/cgp-vec/CONTRIBUTING.md

 		tests](#adding-or-modifying-unit-tests))

-		- document API modifications in (see [Writing documentation](#writing-documentation)):
+		- document API modifications in (see [Writing documentation](#writing-documentation); alternatively, it is acceptable at this stage to simply mark the documentation as outdated):

 			- the API documentation

 			- the user manual (if it exists)

+		- keep input sanity checks updated

+		- keep examples updated

-	- document the modification of internal functions:
+	- document the modification of internal functions (at this stage, it is also acceptable to simply mark the documentation as outdated):

 		- add or modify docstrings of internal functions where needed (their name or behaviour is not self-explanatory)